opensupporter/osdi-docs/_includes/control_headers.md

 ### Control Headers

-A set of common OSDI control headers which can be used on POST and PUT API calls to modify behavior, which are attributes of an "osdi:control" object.
+An "osdi:control" JSON object may contain common OSDI control headers which can be used on an OSDI POST, PUT, PATCH, Helper or other function calls to modify server behavior.
+[Read More]({{ site.baseurl }}/#control-headers)

 |Name               |Type       |Description
 |-------------------|-----------|------------